GeneMAP-Research/genemap-research.github.io/docs/workflows/gwas/idat-to-vcf.md

 ## Test <a name="test"></a>
 ---
-Let's see an example.
 This example will pull and use a plink2 image (which is light-weight) using singularity.

 {: .note .fs-3 }